-The holidays are almost upon us, and many of us are looking forward to going to parties and getting together with extended family over the next couple of months.
-Some enjoy the frenetic pace of family gatherings, shopping, cooking and travel, and don’t even mind that some radio stations started playing Christmas carols in October.
+The holidays are upon us, and many of us are looking forward to going to parties and getting together with extended family over the next couple of weeks.
+Some enjoy the frenetic pace of family gatherings, shopping, cooking and travel, and don’t even mind that some radio stations started playing Christmas music in October.
 But for others, the holiday season brings a sense of isolation and loneliness.
 Those with hearing loss, especially, are at greater risk for the “holiday blues."

 “For many of the millions of hearing impaired Americans, especially the 27 million living with untreated hearing loss, the holidays may not be all that happy,” audiologist Cindy Beyer said.

 Studies have linked untreated hearing loss to loneliness, stress and depression, feelings which intensify during the holiday season.
-Many of those with hearing loss or hearing impairment can find holiday gatherings difficult due to the frustration of trying to participate in conversations with family and friends.
-They might find themselves avoiding parties and get-togethers.
-But unfortunately that is not a solution; avoiding holiday gatherings altogether just leads to further loneliness, isolation and depression — and the cycle continues.
+If you have hearing loss, you may find holiday gatherings difficult due to the frustration of trying to participate in conversations with family and friends.
+You might even avoid parties and get-togethers.
+But unfortunately, avoiding holiday gatherings altogether just leads to further loneliness, isolation and depression — and the cycle continues.

 Sergei Kochkin, Ph.D., the executive director of the Better Hearing Institute, explains the dichotomy of the festive holiday season against a backdrop of hearing loss: “The holiday season is meant to be a time of thanks, celebration and joy,” he said.
 “But for many people, it is a time of year when unaddressed hearing loss can cause them to feel particularly isolated and depressed.
 Even when surrounded by loved ones, a family member’s impaired ability to hear and actively participate in conversation cuts them off.
 Oftentimes, they are left with a sense of sadness, inadequacy and emotional isolation.
 This is especially true when the hearing loss is either unrecognized or is being ‘hidden’ by the family member with hearing loss.”

 Just because you have hearing loss doesn’t mean the holidays have to be stressful and depressing.
-There are steps you can take to have a joyful season and be able to participate in the conversation and the festivities.
+There are steps you can take to have a joyful season and be able to participate in the festivities.